 Beverage Concessionaire Agreements.
-Under the exhibitor services agreements, NCM LLC will display up to 90 seconds of on-screen advertising for beverage concessionaires at the time established in their agreements with the founding members, but the founding members are required to pay an initial beverage agreement advertising rate based on CPM for the beverage advertising.
-As long as the beverage agreement advertising rate does not exceed the highest rate being charged by NCM LLC for on-screen advertising, the rate will increase annually at a rate of (a) 8% per year for each of the first two calendar years following fiscal 2007, (b) 6% per year for the next two fiscal years, and (c) for all following years, at an annual percentage equal to the annual increase in the advertising rate charged by NCM LLC to unaffiliated third parties.
+Under the ESAs, NCM LLC will display up to 90 seconds of on-screen advertising for beverage concessionaires at the time established in their agreements with the Founding Members, but the Founding Members are required to pay an initial beverage agreement advertising rate based on CPM for the beverage advertising.
+As long as the beverage agreement advertising rate does not exceed the highest rate being charged by NCM LLC for on-screen advertising, the rate will increase annually at a rate of (a) 8% per year for each of the first two calendar years following the first full calendar year that the ESA is effective, (b) 6% per year for the next two calendar years, and (c) for all following years, at an annual percentage equal to the annual increase in the advertising rate charged by NCM LLC to unaffiliated third parties.

 Equipment.
-Founding members' existing digitized theatres have the requisite equipment to participate in the advertising services.
-For newly acquired and built theatres, as well as theatres converting from non-digitized to digitized capacities, NCM LLC is responsible for procuring the equipment necessary to deliver its services on behalf of the founding members, or the founding members have the option to procure equipment directly.
-NCM LLC will pay for the equipment that is placed outside of theatres and for any testing equipment installed within the theatres to maintain NCM LLC's software.
-The founding members will pay for all other equipment placed inside these theatres.
-Under the exhibitor services agreements, the founding members will be responsible for installation of equipment purchased, but they may elect to have NCM LLC perform the installation, in which case NCM LLC will be reimbursed for installation services.
-If satellite service is not available and a landline connection is required for delivery of its services, NCM LLC will pay for the costs of the landline connection with respect to delivery of content from NCM LLC to the founding member's wide area network, and the founding member will pay the costs with respect to delivery of content from its wide area network to its theatres.
+Founding Members' existing digitized theatres have the requisite equipment to participate in the advertising services.
+For newly acquired and built theatres, as well as theatres converting from non-digitized to digitized capacities, NCM LLC is responsible for procuring the equipment necessary to deliver its Services on behalf of the Founding Members, or the Founding Members have the option to procure equipment directly.
+NCM LLC pays for the equipment that is placed outside of theatres and for any testing equipment installed within the theatres to maintain NCM LLC's software.
+The Founding Members pay for all other equipment placed inside these theatres.
+Under the ESAs, the Founding Members will be responsible for installation of equipment purchased, but they may elect to have NCM LLC perform the installation, in which case NCM LLC will be reimbursed for installation services.

+If satellite service is not available and a landline connection is required for delivery of its Services, NCM LLC will pay for the costs of the landline connection with respect to delivery of content from NCM LLC to the Founding Member's wide area network, and the Founding Member will pay the costs with respect to delivery of content from its wide area network to its theatres.

 Each party owns the equipment for which it pays or for which it reimburses the other party.
-NCM LLC may request replacement, upgrade or modification of equipment or software in any theatre, provided such request is made to all founding members, and NCM LLC and the founding member will negotiate the terms and cost-sharing of any upgrade requests.
-Under the exhibitor services agreements, if no agreement is reached regarding the upgrade request, NCM LLC may elect to pay for the proposed replacements, upgrades or modifications.
-The parties, pursuant to the exhibitor services agreement, agree to use commercially reasonable efforts to ensure that the digital content network will be integrated with any network for delivery of digital cinema services so that NCM LLC's services can be delivered over any such digital cinema network.
-NCM LLC will perform repair and routine maintenance of equipment, unless the founding member elects to assume this responsibility.
+NCM LLC may request replacement, upgrade or modification of equipment or software in any theatre, provided such request is made to all Founding Members, and NCM LLC and the Founding Member will negotiate the terms and cost-sharing of any upgrade requests.
+Under the ESAs, if no agreement is reached regarding the upgrade request, NCM LLC may elect to pay for the proposed replacements, upgrades or modifications.
+The parties, pursuant to the ESA, agree to work together to integrate any network for delivery of digital cinema services with the DCN.
+NCM LLC will perform repair and routine maintenance of equipment, unless the Founding Member elects to assume this responsibility.
 If NCM LLC is performing repair and routine maintenance, it will bear the cost of repairs (subject to limited restrictions), but not replacement.
-The founding member will pay the expense of equipment repair or replacement if the expense would constitute a capital expense for NCM LLC or if the expense is payable by the founding member's insurance provider.
+The Founding Member will pay the expense of equipment repair or replacement if the expense would constitute a capital expense for NCM LLC or if the expense is payable by the Founding Member's insurance provider.